PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 </table>
 </details>

-For manual packaging, please refer to the [hps Project Documentation](../../deploy/hps/README_en.md#2-pipeline-sdk-packaging)
+For manual packaging, please refer to [the `hps` project documentation](https://github.com/PaddlePaddle/PaddleX/blob/release/3.1/deploy/hps/README_en.md#2-pipeline-material-packaging).

 ### 2.2 Adjust Configurations

 The `server/pipeline_config.yaml` file of the the high-stability serving SDK is the pipeline configuration file.
 Users can modify this file to set the model directory to use, etc.